The Home Depot Orange Tank Competition

 With Grateful Hearts

 The Itsy Bitsy Shed turned bunkhouse is now ready for Summer lake life living.
 For weeks neighbors, family, friends and social media followers have been watching the transformation.
 All the blood, sweat, and tears were worth it.
 This project will forever be dear to me since it was a joint effort with my father.
 He taught me so much about planning, building and the necessary carpentry skills needed to create this dream bunkhouse.
 Thanks to Haven Conference for hosting a wonderful event that brings bloggers and DIYers together and The HomeDepot for believing in project!
+All the details on decor and furnishings are in my post Nautical Essential for down at the LAKE.

 Now grab your swim suit, oar, kayak and let’s go jump in the Lake.
 Summer’s here! xox Amie

-Please feel free to PIN this post!
+Please feel free to PIN this post of our new Shed Bunkhouse!

 Fabulous photography by Kristin Leighton @KNYFIVE